-Moonlight and Magnolias by Ron Hutchinson.
-Directed by Philip C. Rice.
+Moonlight and Magnolias, by Ron Hutchinson.
+Directed by Sky Vogel.
+Reviewed by J. Peter Bergman.

 "People want to see something that's not what they're living."